Melisa Bester

-Melisa Bester, who performs as E^ST or East, is a South African-born Australian singer-songwriter and musician.
-She has released four extended plays, Old Age (2014), The Alley (September 2015), Get Money!
+Melisa Bester is a South African-born Australian singer-songwriter and musician, best known for her former solo project E^ST. Under that moniker, Bester released four extended plays: Old Age (2014), The Alley (September 2015), Get Money!
 (July 2016) and Life Ain't Always Roses (October 2018).
-Bester toured nationally as a support act for Twenty One Pilots in March–April 2016 and for Panic! at the Disco in October 2018.
 Her debut studio album, I'm Doing It, was released on 31 July 2020.
+Bester also toured nationally as a support act for Twenty One Pilots in March–April 2016 and for Panic! at the Disco in October 2018.

+As of 2023, Bester has released music under the moniker Headaches and Golden Vessel.

 Biography

 Melisa Bester was born in South Africa and moved to Australia's Central Coast as a child.

 2014–2018: Career beginnings

 Bester released her debut four-track extended play, Old Age, in July 2014.
 Dean Elphick of Happy Mag, described her first EP, "One thing that was evident on that debut was that she already sounded like a confident, established artist.
 Lots of people can sing well but it's obvious she has serious songwriting ability that stretch beyond her young years."
-In September 2015, she performed a mashup of "Bitter Sweet Symphony" and "Teardrop" for a Like a Version session on Triple J national radio.
+In September 2015, she performed a mashup of The Verve's "Bitter Sweet Symphony" and Massive Attack's "Teardrop" for a Like a Version session on Triple J national radio.
 Her second four-track EP, The Alley, was issued in September 2015.

-Bester collaborated with Jim Eliot on "Life Goes On" in 2017.
+Bester then collaborated with Jim Eliot on the song "Life Goes On" in 2017.
 On 27 July 2018, it was announced that she signed with rock label Fueled By Ramen.
 She was the opening act for Twenty One Pilots during the Australian leg of the Blurryface tour in March–April 2016.
 She also backed Panic! at the Disco local leg of the Pray for the Wicked tour in October 2018.
 She headlined her own tour in support of her fourth EP, Life Ain't Always Roses, which was released on 26 October 2018.